 Art History & Visual Culture

-Undergraduates can major or minor in Art History.
-The M.A. in Art History and Visual Culture and Graduate Certificate Program in Art History offer graduate students the opportunity to increase their knowledge and critical approaches to the history of art, design, and visual culture.
-Both undergraduate and graduate training prepares students for careers in academia, museums, galleries, auction houses, and secondary education.
+Undergraduates can specialize or minor in Art History.
+The undergraduate training prepares students for further study and careers in academia, museums, galleries, auction houses, and secondary education.

 Bachelor of Arts, Art History Specialization

-The undergraduate Art History major is accomplished by fulfilling the requirements for the Bachelor of Arts (BA) degree of 120 credits.
+The undergraduate specialization in Art History is accomplished by fulfilling the requirements for the Bachelor of Arts (BA) degree of 120 credits.
 Students take a three-semester introductory survey of global art history (AD 207A,B, and C) and 300 and 400-level courses dealing with a broad range of art and design from various cultures and time periods as well as specific thematic concerns within the history of art.
-AD 438: Writing About Art and Design introduces students to methods and theories of researching and writing in art history, and the all students work closely with their chosen faculty advisor to write a senior thesis on an area of particular interest to them.
+Upper level history courses introduce students to methods and theories of researching and writing in art history, and students work closely with their chosen faculty advisor to write a senior thesis on an area of particular interest to them.

-The Tony Fehm Memorial Art History Achievement Award of up to $1,000 is awarded each year in the Spring to at least undergraduate art history major that demonstrates excellence in critical analysis and art historical research.
+The Tony Fehm Memorial Art History Achievement Award of up to $1,000 is awarded each year in the spring to at least one undergraduate specializing in art history who demonstrates excellence in critical analysis and art historical research.

 The undergraduate program is complemented by the student-run Art History Association, which organizes on-campus events and trips to museums and galleries nationwide.